wepala/weos-documentation/content/dev/architecture/initialization.md

 ```

 ##### Process WeOS Config
 The `x-weos-config` contains the database configuration that is used to instantiate a database connection.
-It also contains
+It also contains REST middleware configuration.
-REST middleware configuration

 ```mermaid
 flowchart TD